stubma/cocos2dx-classical/README.md

 * CCRepeatForever override stop method
 * setShaderProgram can specify uniform values so that one shader can be shared by many nodes
 * CCNode adds nodeToAncestorTransform, ancestorToNodeTransform, convertToParentSpace, convertToParentSpaceAR
+* CCNode add onChildWillDetach, a child can notify parent when it removes self.
 * add a tool for resource pack, lpk_ui is UI tool, lpk_console is command tool.
 However, it is not tested in a real project.
 It is only for your reference by so far.
 * Merge SuperAnimConverter.app and its code, rename it as CCSuperAnim and add lua support.
 There is a sample in HelloLua project
 * Lua related